ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/resources.rst

 and service management. *Unit files* specify how to manage services and are usually provided by the distribution.

-Pacemaker can manage systemd services.
+Pacemaker can manage systemd units of type service, socket, mount, timer, or path.
 Simply create a resource with ``systemd`` as the resource standard and the unit file name as the resource type.
 Do *not* run ``systemctl enable`` on the unit.

 .. important::